 “In the longer term, I’d like to get back on my feet with the help of maybe a cane or a walker,’’ he said.

-Through the Hospital to Home partnership, dozens of people will be helped through the program – people like Frost and McCullough who, like anyone else, just want to be home.
+Through the Hospital to Home partnership, dozens of people will be helped – people like Frost and McCullough who, like anyone else, just want to be home.